 No improvements to this method are currently planned.
-Improvements that have been made for the current submission have been described above.

 This source category is covered by the general QA/QC of the greenhouse gas inventory in Section 1.6.

 Time-series consistency is ensured by using fuel consumption data for international fuel bunkers taken directly from the latest version of DUKES in all years.
 Fluctuations reflect any fluctuations in the bunker fuel figures in DUKES.